espressif/esp-idf/docs/en/api-reference/storage/nvs_encryption.rst

 NVS Key Partition
 ^^^^^^^^^^^^^^^^^

-An application requiring NVS encryption support (using the Flash Encryption-based scheme) needs to be compiled with a key-partition of the type ``data`` and subtype ``key``.
+An application requiring NVS encryption support (using the Flash Encryption-based scheme) needs to be compiled with a key-partition of the type ``data`` and subtype ``nvs_keys``.
 This partition should be marked as ``encrypted`` and its size should be the minimum partition size (4 KB).
 Refer to :doc:`../../api-guides/partition-tables` for more details.
 Two additional partition tables which contain the :ref:`nvs_encr_key_partition` are provided under the partition table option (``menuconfig`` > ``Partition Table``).
 They can be directly used for NVS encryption.
 The structure of these partitions is depicted below:

 .. highlight:: none